noamba/DRX/INSTRUCTIONS_CHANGES_AND_ANSWERS.md

 This file lists the changes made in the code and changes that were considered but not implemented due to time constraints.

 ## Changes to all files
 ### Changes made

 - Applied `black`, `autoflake`, and `isort` to ensure consistent formatting and cleanup.

 ### Changes considered, but not implemented

+- Adding Google-style docstrings to all classes and methods for better documentation.
-- Running `flake8` to check for linting issues.
+- Running `flake8` to identify additional linting issues.
-- Adding or refining type hints across all functions and methods, and running `mypy` to check for type errors and improve maintainability.
+- Adding or refining type hints across all functions and methods, and using `mypy` to check for type errors and improve maintainability.

-## Changes to specific files
+## Noteworthy changes to specific files
 These changes are grouped by the files they were made in.

 ### models/patient_task.py